Starting a business can be one of the most beneficial tasks you undertake to improve your financial life.

 Furniture flipping is a really fun business.
 I’ve dabbled in this myself a time or two, and it’s a great way to make a few extra bucks if you don’t mind putting in the time.
 What you do is scour garage sales, Craigslist, or even the side of the road on trash day looking for furniture that needs a little TLC.
-Then, take the time to fix, refinish, or paint the furniture, and resell it for a profit.
+Then, take the time to fix, refinish, or paint the furniture, and resell the furniture it for a profit.

 I’ve even been able to re-sell furniture I bought at garage sales and antique stores for a profit without updating them at all.
 It all depends on the price you can get it for!